green-party-dublin-central/nh-web/site/content/post/park-options.md

 \
 Speaking today Neasa Hourigan, TD for Dublin Central said:

 > “There are many positives in this report in terms of both the core principles and key recommendations.
-That said I’ll be pushing for improvements including a firmer commitment than just ‘seeking’ to reduce commuter traffic and an explicit commitment to ensure access for all including the elderly, disabled, etc.”
+That said I’ll be pushing for improvements including a firmer commitment to reduce commuter traffic and an explicit commitment to ensure access for all including the elderly, disabled, etc.”

 The report can be found [here](https://assets.gov.ie/118538/2d426964-2654-4d66-9c93-7c2177dd150b.pdf).
 It is a detailed report but the Executive Summary gives a clear overview of the "Preferred Strategy"